JoBergs/deepdream/README.md

 Usage
 -----------------------------------
-The script deepdreaming.py is controlled via command-line parameters.
+The script deepdreaming.py is controlled via command line parameters.
 They are listed with

     $python deepdreaming.py --help